Recognizing Impairment in the Workplace for Florida Nurses

 Nurses avoid seeking help for a number of reasons:

 Denial is the chief characteristic of substance use disorder.
 It is a psychological defense mechanism that tells the nurse “I’m okay” even when disruptions in family, personal health, and social life are evident.
 Nurses with a substance use disorder have difficulty seeking help because they deny they have a problem or hold on to the false belief that they can “stop using” on their own.

 Nurses often lack knowledge about the signs and symptoms of SUD.
-They may also be unaware of alternative to discipline programs and treatment options, which contributes to their unwillingness to reach out for help.
+Many do not recognize SUD as a disease, and when they are afflicted, they believe they can stop on their own.
+They may also be unaware of alternative-to-discipline programs and treatment options, which contributes to their unwillingness to reach out for help.